spacetelescope/poppy/docs/installation.rst

 Requirements
 --------------

-* Either Python 2.7 or Python 3.4.
-(Under :ref:`certain circumstances on Mac
+* Python 3.5, or more recent.
+Earlier versions of Python are no longer supported.
-  OS <accelerated_multiprocessing>`, Python 3.4 is required if you want parallelized calculations, but otherwise POPPY functionality is identical on both versions.)
 * The standard Python scientific stack: :py:mod:`numpy`, :py:mod:`scipy`,
   :py:mod:`matplotlib`
 * POPPY relies upon the `astropy
   <http://www.astropy.org>`__ community-developed core library for astronomy.
-  astropy, version 1.0.1 or more recent, is needed.
+  astropy, version 1.3 or more recent, is needed.

 The following are *optional*.
 The first, :py:mod:`pysynphot`, is recommended for most users.
 The other optional installs are only worth adding for speed